 - Students will have supervised access to Internet resources through the school's fixed and mobile internet technology. - Staff will preview any recommended sites before use. - Staff and pupils are aware that school-based email and internet activity can be monitored and explored further if required. - If staff or pupils discover an unsuitable site, the screen must be switched off/closed and the incident reported immediately to senior management/DSL.
 The unsuitable site must be reported to the internet provider (Telford and Wrekin Council) so it can be blocked.
-An incident like this should also be logged in the school's safeguarding and behaviour system (CPOMS).

-- Children should only use messaging software if the teacher has allowed it and it is for educational purposes in a safe environment, such as Purple Mash. - Videos should be screened first by staff before being shown to children in lessons. - Children can search for videos and images for educational purposes but this must be done in a controlled environment. - Internet filtering is managed by our internet and network provider, Telford and Wrekin Council, and is in place on all devices connected to the school network. - Children must only access the internet through devices managed by the school network under child login accounts this is to ensure internet filtering is in place.
-SENSO filtering monitors key words searched and regular reports are provided to the Academy Principal.
-(PREVENT DUTY) - Anti-virus management is controlled and monitored by our internet and network provider, Telford and Wrekin Council. - Internet access can be taken away from children if they are found to be using it inappropriately.
+An incident like this should also be logged in the school's safeguarding and behaviour system (CPOMS). - Children should only use messaging software if the teacher has allowed it and it is for educational purposes in a safe environment, such as Purple Mash. - Videos should be screened first by staff before being shown to children in lessons. - Children can search for videos and images for educational purposes but this must be done in a controlled environment. - Internet filtering is managed by our internet and network provider, Telford and Wrekin Council, and is in place on all devices connected to the school network.
+The software used is SENSO and the DSL and IT Lead / Deputy DSL have been trained in its use. - Children must only access the internet through devices managed by the school network under child login accounts this is to ensure internet filtering is in place. - SENSO filtering monitors key words searched and weekly reports are provided to the Academy Principal and the Online Safety Lead.
+(PREVENT DUTY) These logs are recorded and monitored by the Academy Principal and the Online Safety Lead. - Anti-virus management is controlled and monitored by our internet and network provider, Telford and Wrekin Council. - Internet access can be taken away from children if they are found to be using it inappropriately. - A class code of conduct is read through, signed and displayed in every classroom to remind pupils of their responsibilities. - The Online Safety Lead completes an Online Safety audit annually and works closely with a CEOPs ambassador to ensure it is reflective, fit for purpose and up to date with statutory guidance.
+This audit, is shared with SLT and the Online Safety governor, Mrs Ffion Carr. - An Online Safety training log is kept and added to throughout the academic year of training undertaken.